PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 one direct input is lifted through local NHWC→NHCW→Softmax→NHWC adapters, preserving the original NCHW last-axis semantics while reducing total Transpose count.
 Canonical Concat and branch/intermediate per-axis quantization metadata follow their actual permutations.
+Expanded Swish accepts one or more exact `Logistic(x) * x` diamonds in either Mul input order, with only direct or supported unary companion inputs.
+It rewires both diamond edges to the NHWC source and remaps Logistic and Mul output metadata.
+Adapter, Logistic, or Mul fan-out and public boundaries are rejected before mutation;
+public Logistic output rejection deliberately closes an unsafe legacy case.
-Swish, split, slice, Add, and quantized-post families remain in the legacy matcher until each receives bounded characterization.
+Split, slice, Add, and quantized-post families remain in the legacy matcher until each receives bounded characterization.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and